-Lens correction is an often overlooked tool in Lightroom.
+Lightroom lens correction is an often overlooked tool.
 You do not need to understand the physic behind the lens corrections.
 All you need to know is that clicking a few boxes may completely change the look of your photo.
-Notice that lens correction brightened the image below and straightened the lines.

-In this article, we will show you how to use the lens correction tool in Lightroom.
+This article will show you how to use the lens correction tool in Adobe Lightroom (Lightroom and Lightroom Classic).
 We will also show you how to set lens profile correction to run in the background when you import images.
+Notice how lens correction brightened the image below and straightened the lines!

 Lightroom identifies what lens you used to create the image.
 The program applies a lens profile correction.
-The Lens Correction tool in Lightroom Classic is in the Develop Module.
-There are two tabs: Profile and Manual.
-In Lightroom CC and Camera Raw, the Lens Correction panel is called Optics.
-The manual tab is replaced by a Defringe panel.
+The Lens Correction tool in Lightroom Classic is in the Develop module.
+There are two tabs—Profile and Manual.
+In Lightroom and Camera Raw, the Lens Correction panel is called Optics.
+A Defringe panel replaces the Manual tab.

 Step 1: Remove Chromatic Aberration